Questions to Encourage Critical Thinking

 The Hun School of Princeton Teaches Critical Thinking

-At the Hun School of Princeton, our teachers ask these questions, and more, in combination with our student-centered learning approach that helps kids of all ages think critically about what they’re learning.
+At the Hun School of Princeton, our teachers ask these critical thinking questions, and more, in combination with our student-centered learning approach that helps kids of all ages think critically about what they’re learning.

 As a premier private school in Princeton, NJ, we aim to help students think deeply and develop well-rounded skill sets through immersive, problem-based learning